-- By navigating to the resources and language teams of a project and clicking the "Translate now" button
+- By navigating to the language team of a project, selecting a resource, and clicking the "Translate now" button

 Depending on the entry point, the editor launches in one of the following modes: